 But it is a lie.
 There is a force that unites us all.
 A truth from above that ignites our inner goodness.
 We are brothers and sisters.
 And we know this – it is written in our hearts.
 We have urgings for love; we desire peace; we feel that loyalty is a virtue.
-We know that an angry young man is wasting himself.
-We know that laughter heals.
+We see the potential in an angry young man – if he could see the Truth.
+God is alive, and His workmanship is all around us, hope and joy are available to all.
 Our deep morality and kinship remain, and these demonstrations, by young and ordinary men, show that there is hope in our deeper natures – for we are always called by higher things.

 Note: You may ask, what does this have to do with motherhood?
 It is crucial that mothers see these dynamics, that we understand the state and direction of the world.
 When we see the ditches in front of us, we can step around them.
 When we understand what deception sounds like, we can teach our children to recognize the lies, and to seek out goodness instead.
 It is so crucial that we mothers don’t follow the destructive philosophies that surround us.
 It is up to us to ensure that, in our method of mothering, our children will build a future where truth, goodness, and beauty are allowed to thrive.